XML-Travelgate/xtg-content-articles-pub/docs/hotel/data-structure.md

 ---

 The structure of the API specification follows a standard.
 This document intends to explain every aspect of this structure and their fields.
+You can also download the XSD file containing each and every data structures of the API from [here](/articles-pub/docs/hotel/storage/hotel.xsd)

 The integration will have the following methods: